chekkadameghashyam/False-News-Detection-using-Machine-Learning-Techniques/README.md

-Title : Using Machine Learning Techniques for the Detection of False News
+Title : Utilizing Machine Learning For The Identification of False News

 Project consists of 2 Phases
 1. Static Phase